 Marijuana use is not harmless, especially for youth.

 - Marijuana is addictive.
 About 9% people who use marijuana become addicted.[i]
 More importantly, the chance of addiction increases to 17% for those who start using as teens and to 25-50% for daily users.[ii]
-In 2011 marijuana was the illicit drug with the highest rate of past year dependence or abuse in the US, followed by pain relievers and cocaine.[iii]
+In 2011 marijuana was the illicit drug with the highest rate of past year dependence or misuse in the US, followed by pain relievers and cocaine.[iii]

 - Studies have shown an association between chronic marijuana use and increased rates of anxiety and depression. [iv] Marijuana use can also increase the risk of schizophrenia in individuals who are genetically predisposed to it.[v]